Silicon Valley's Top Investor Tim Draper to Keynote at Art&Co.

 World's Largest Online Art Auction for Covid to Track Artwork via Blockchain Technology

-LONDON, June 24, 2020 /PRNewswire/ -- Art&Co., the world's largest online auction for supporting charities addressing the five D's of the Covid-19 virus: Disease, Death, Depression, Domestic Violence and Disproportionality for ethnic minorities, will host an online event on June 25 keynoted by top Silicon Valley investor Tim Draper to discuss the application of blockchain to the art world.
+LONDON, June 24, 2020 /PRNewswire/ -- Art&Co., the world's largest online auction for supporting charities addressing the five D's of the Covid-19 virus: Disease, Death, Depression, Domestic Violence and Disproportionality for ethnic minorities, will host a live online event at 17:00 UK on June 25 keynoted by top Silicon Valley investor Tim Draper to discuss the application of blockchain to the art world.
+Fineqia International Inc. ("the Company" or "Fineqia") (CSE: FNQ) (OTC: FNQQF) (Frankfurt: FNQA) is among Art&Co.'s founding partners.

 More than 260 pieces of art are being auctioned to bidders from across the globe by Art&Co.
 Funds raised are being shared by seven registered charities and 42 artists who have come together in the fight against Covid-19.
 Blockchain technology provided by LuxTag will prove ownership, record distribution of funds, deter counterfeit and track and trace artwork.